Ractorrr/Ractorrr/README.md

 ## About Me

 - 🎓 **Learning Enthusiast**: Currently, I'm a student diving deep into the realm of cybersecurity and networking.
-Mike Meyers, the guru of A+ and Security+, is my guide on this thrilling quest.
+Mike Meyers, the guru of A+, Network+ and Security+, is my guide on this thrilling quest.

 - 📜 **Certification Hunter**: My goal is to bag certifications like the Google Cybersecurity Certificate, PNPT, PJPT, and eventually the coveted OSCP. 📚